SantiagoLuna109/To-Do-App/README.md

 - react-dom@19.1.0 extraneous
 - react@19.1.0 deduped
 - react@19.1.0 extraneous
+- Also to verify that you have your own database schema correctly please use the next commands:
+  - Create the db and the roles, open your terminal and use the next commands:
+    ```bash
+    psql -U postgres
+    ```
+    Then:
+    ```bash
+    -- 1. Create a login role the Spring app will use
+    CREATE ROLE todo_app WITH LOGIN PASSWORD 'secret';

+    -- 2. Create the database and make the new role the owner
+    CREATE DATABASE todos OWNER todo_app;

+    -- 3. (Optional but tidy) Grant everything on that DB
+    GRANT ALL PRIVILEGES ON DATABASE todos TO todo_app;
+    \q   -- quit psql
+    ```
+    And for verify the connection:
+    ```bash
+    psql -h localhost -p 5432 -U todo_app -d todos -W
+    ```

 ## How to use this App?
 In a terminar copy the next:
 ```bash